xujuren/SocialMediaCat/app/Documents/To-do list.md

 ***Bugs ***
 * delete post , doesnt work , post still in (mypost)
 * (Oct 20, 8PM canberra time)
-* Search: Input "#" in timeline search bar > error, Quit program
+* Search: Input "#" in timeline search bar > error, Quit program  Kev is working on this
-* Search: Input "# entwines" (invalid) did not show error message
+* Search: Input "# entwines" (invalid) did not show error message Kev is working on this
-* Search: Input "##" shows results if user inputted "#" (should not be tokenized?) when create post
+* Search: Input "##" shows results if user inputted "#" (should not be tokenized?) when create post Kev is working on this
 * At "Current Post": click "back button" (back to timeline) -> click android's back button (Current post again) Stuck
 * after searching something (blank input and click serach again), should show back the complete timeline?